 All in all, what you will get from me is a tutor who enjoys a challenge.
 I challenge myself everyday, and I will do the same for you in order to help you get wherever you hope to go.

-Rice University - BS, Biochemistry
+Undergraduate Degree: Rice University - Bachelor of Science, Biochemistry

 What is your teaching philosophy?